 Electric Toothbrushes -- Mechanical toothbrushes are an excellent option for those who have trouble brushing on their own.

-Taking the right steps to keep your family's health in check, and staying on top of their dental health keeps everyone feeling great.
-With appropriate professional dental care and at-home oral hygiene, your special needs patient will be smiling for years to come!
+Taking the right steps to keep your family's health in check and staying on top of their dental health keeps everyone feeling great.
+Appropriate professional dental care and at-home oral hygiene, a special needs patient will be smiling for years to come.